ENCCS/sycl-workshop/content/what-is-sycl.rst

    .. tab:: CUDA

-      Implementation using the native language and API for Nvidia GPUs.
-This code is an example of *prescriptive* parallelism.

       .. literalinclude:: code/snippets/saxpy.cu
          :language: cuda

+      This code is an example of *prescriptive* parallelism.

    .. tab:: HIP

-      Implementation using the native language and API for AMD GPUs, but also compatible with Nvidia GPUs.
-      This code is an example of *prescriptive* parallelism.

       .. literalinclude:: code/snippets/saxpy.hip.cpp
          :language: c++

+      This code is an example of *prescriptive* parallelism.

    .. tab:: OpenMP

-      Implementation using standard ``pragma``s.
-      This code is an example of *descriptive* parallelism.

       .. literalinclude:: code/snippets/saxpy.omp.cpp
          :language: c++

+      This code is an example of *descriptive* parallelism.

    .. tab:: OpenACC

-      Implementation using standard ``pragma``s.
-      This code is an example of *descriptive* parallelism.

       .. literalinclude:: code/snippets/saxpy.acc.c
          :language: c

+      This code is an example of *descriptive* parallelism.

 There are few things to notice in this example: